Television in the Soviet Union: Programming

 Soviet TV programming was diverse and similar to that of American PBS.
 It included news programmes, educational programmes, documentaries, occasional movies, and children's programmes.
 Major sports events, such as football and ice hockey matches, were often broadcast live.
 Programming was domestic or made in Warsaw Pact countries.

-The broadcasts had relatively high levels of self-censorship.
+Besides their own foreign correspondents, Soviet broadcasters had full access to Visnews, and frequently showed footage of incidents such as The Troubles or protests against the Vietnam War as evidence of Western decadence.
+The broadcasts had high levels of self-censorship about domestic issues; even discussion panels used pre-written scripts.
 Prohibited topics included criticism against the status and implementation of Soviet ideology, all aspects of erotica and nudity, graphic portrayal of violence, coarse language, and illicit drug use.

 The leading news programmes used presenters with exemplary diction and excellent knowledge of the Russian language.
 Sergey Georgyevich Lapin, chairman of the USSR State Committee for Television and Radio (1970 to 1985), made a number of rules.
 Male presenters could not have beards and had to wear a tie and jacket.
 Women were not allowed to wear pants.
 Lapin banned a broadcast of a close-up of Alla Pugacheva singing into the microphone, as he considered it reminiscent of oral sex.
 Lapin and his committee were accused of antisemitism in the television programming.

 Despite these limitations, television grew in popularity.
 The average daily volume of broadcasting grew from 1673 hours in 1971 to 3,700 hours in 1985.
 A new television and radio complex, the "PTRC" was built for the 1980 Moscow Olympics.
 The Ostankino Technical Center in Moscow was one of the largest in the world at that time.

-In the late 1980s, the nature of programming began to change.
-Some Western programs, mostly from the United Kingdom and Latin America, were imported.
+The Soviets withdrew at the last minute from participation in the multinational Our World in 1967.
+The first foreign production purchase was The Forsyte Saga in 1969; others, mostly documentaries with non-positive depictions of the Western world, followed.
+Unlike other Communist countries the Soviets did not purchase Bonanza.
+In the late 1980s, more Western programs, mostly from the United Kingdom and Latin America, were imported.
 Talk shows and game shows were introduced, often copied from their western counterparts.
 For example, the game show Pole Chudes (The Field of Miracles) was based on Wheel of Fortune.
 Free speech regulations were gradually eased.

 Until the late 1980s, Soviet television had no advertisements.
 Even then, they were rare, because few companies could produce advertisements about themselves.

 The Soviet Union's television news was provided by the Telegraph Agency of the Soviet Union (TASS).